6 Commercial Auto Risks that Can Increase Insurance Rates

 Over the past decade, auto insurance rates have increased steadily; well exceeding the rate of inflation over the same period.
 But what's driving this upward trend?
 Explore six factors that have significantly impacted the rates for commercial auto.

-While the frequency of auto claims involving bodily injury has fallen over a recent 9-year period, the average cost of claims that do involve bodily injury increased by 32% over the same period.1
+While the frequency of auto claims involving bodily injury has fallen over the recent 9-year period, the average cost of claims that do involve bodily injury increased by 32% over the same period.1

 With attorneys actively pursuing auto accident business, more claimants now have legal representation.
 These claims see higher rates of expenditures for medical procedures and treatment.2 A complete fleet management program can help reduce your exposure.

 Distractions behind the wheel, from vehicle info-tainment systems and mobile devices to driving under the influence, can lead to significant risks.
-70% of Americans worry about being in an accident, caused by another driver's distractions.3
+77% of 1,000 drivers surveyed reported making or taking calls while driving.
+31% said they’ve had a near-miss crash because of distracted driving.3

 A shortage of commercial operators is leading to increased rates of drivers switching companies, and increases the chance that less-experienced drivers are behind the wheel.
 Operators in new vehicles and covering new routes can also contribute to an increase in accident rates.